 Project-based SETM Temporary Duty (TDY) Assignments.
 SETM-TDY is open to all senior Army civilians in grades GS-14/15 (or equivalent) who apply and are selected for participation.
-Short-term developmental assignments are intended to challenge and provide a “broadening” experience to the participant, consisting of a TDY assignment to work on a special project designated by a command or organization, as part of a working group or “tiger team,” for a period not to exceed 179 days.
-Upon completion of the TDY assignment, participants return to their permanent duty stations with no further obligation; a MOBA is not required but a CSA is required.
+SETM-TDY participants will fill a short-term developmental assignment intended to challenge the participant and provide a “broadening” experience.
+This SETM module consists of a TDY assignment to work on a special project nominated by a command or organization as part of a working group or “tiger team,” or to fill a “critical need” detail for a period not to exceed 179 days.
+Upon completion of the TDY assignment, participants return to their permanent duty stations.
+A CSA is required but a MOBA IS NOT required.
 The number of applicants selected for participation is limited only by available funding and compatible skill matching to the projects submitted.

 Defense Senior Leader Development Program (DSLDP).
 Open to senior Army civilians in grades GS-14/15 (or equivalent); DSLDP is DoD’s premier civilian leadership program.
 DSLDP is a 2-year comprehensive educational and developmental program designed to inculcate participants with the enterprise-wide perspective needed to lead organizations and programs and achieve results in the joint, interagency and multinational environments.
-Selection to DSLDP is a three-part process: application through the SETM program, selection by the SETM board and selection by a DoD board.
+Selection to DSLDP is a three-part process: application through the SETM program, selection by the SETM board process for Army nomination to DoD, and selection for participation in DSLDP by a DoD Selection Board.
 Participants continue in their current assignments until they start their SSC.
 DSLDP includes attendance at a SSC (Army participants will attend a component school other than AWC); defense-focused leadership seminars; and a developmental assignment.
 DSLDP graduates are subject to the GPP.
-Accordingly, each applicant must submit a MOBA and CSA.
+A CSA and a MOBA IS required.
 The number of applicants nominated is limited by DoD quotas.

 Command and General Staff Officer Course (CGSOC).
 CGSOC prepares senior Army civilians for positions of significant responsibility in the Department of the Army.
-This ETM module is open to applicants in grades GS-13 (or equivalent) (GS-12 by exception) who will compete for allocated seats at the U.S. Army Command and General Staff College (CGSC).
+This ETM module is open to applicants in grades GS-13 (or equivalent) (GS-12 by exception) who will compete for allocated seats at the U.S. Army CGSOC Fort Leavenworth, KS (Resident or Satellite), Fort Belvoir, VA (Satellite) or RSA, AL (Satellite).
+Applicants can also apply to attend the College of Naval Command & Staff Program (CNC&S) in-residence Intermediate Level Course at the Naval War College (NWC-ILC) in Newport, RI.
 On completion of the program, graduates are placed in positions intended to leverage the competencies fostered at CGSOC.
 Students who complete CGSOC and who may volunteer for worldwide assignment, are subject to the GPP, and must submit a MOBA and a CSA at the time of application.
 For CGSOC participants in a TDY and return status, graduate placement determinations will be made by the nominating command.
-The number of applicants selected for attendance at CGSOC is limited by the number of allocations provided by HQDA G-3/5/7 training and the Army CGSC.
+The number of applicants selected for attendance at CGSOC is limited by the number of allocations provided by HQDA G-3/5/7 training and the Army CGSC or CNC&S NWC-ILC.
 For more information about CGSOC, review AR 350-1 (Army Training and Leader Development), click here.

 Executive Leader Development Program (ELDP).
-The ELDP module allows Army civilian employees in grade GS-12/13 (or equivalent), who meet the prerequisites, to compete for participation.
+There will be no recruiting for ELDP in FY2022 (March 1 – May 22, 2022).
+Recruitment is anticipated to resume in FY2023.
+ELDP module allows Army civilian employees in grade GS-12/13 (or equivalent), who meet the prerequisites, to compete for participation.
 ELDP provides participants with an extensive exposure to the roles and mission of the entire DoD.
 The ELDP program is a 10-month training program.
 During the program, participants travel to a variety of locations worldwide to train with warfighters and experience first-hand many challenges the DoD components face in carrying out their mission.
 Participants remain in their permanent position and return to their home stations between field deployments.
 ELDP is both physically challenging and mentally demanding.
 A CSA is required for participation in ELDP.
-There will be no recruiting for ELDP in FY21 (March 1 – May 15, 2021).
-Recruitment will resume in FY22.

 Project-based ETM TDY assignments.
 The ETM TDY module is open to all senior Army civilians in grade GS-13 (or equivalent) who apply and are selected for participation.
-Short-term developmental assignments are intended to challenge and provide a “broadening” experience to the participant, consisting of a TDY assignment to work on a special project designated by a command or organization, as part of a working group or “tiger team,” for a period not to exceed 90 days.
-Upon completion of the TDY assignment, participants return to their permanent duty stations with no further obligation; a MOBA is not required.
+ETM-TDY participants will fill a short-term developmental assignment on special projects as a member of a working group, a Tiger Team or will fill critical need details for a period not-to-exceed 90 days.
+The benefits of an ETM-TDY assignment include a new and challenging opportunity in a different work environment and a broadening experience at the Army Enterprise level.
+Upon completion of the TDY assignment, participants return to their permanent duty stations.
+A CSA is required and a Mobility Agreement IS NOT required.
 The number of applicants selected for participation is limited only by available funding and compatible skill matching to the projects submitted.

 ETM Leadership Shadowing Experience.
 The ETM Shadowing Assignments module is open to select Army civilians in grade GS-13 (or equivalent).
 ETM shadowing participants will accompany and observe an SES/GS-15 leader in his/her daily work environment for up to 20 work days.
+The benefits of shadowing include experiencing what it is like to work as a senior civilian at the Army enterprise level, having the ability to ask questions while the senior leader goes about his/her daily activities, and validating perceptions about a particular field of work.
+A CSA is required and a MOBA IS NOT required.
 The number of applicants who may be selected for participation in ETM shadowing is based on Army resources.
 A selected ETM Shadowing participant can have up to two shadowing assignments total during the course of the FY for which he/she was selected.
 However, applicants selected for the ETM Shadowing module are not eligible to receive an ETM Shadowing assignment concurrent with their participation in CGSOC or ELDP.